What we offer

 Dramatic and Musical Society (DMS)

-Rehearsals for the full chorus are on Tuesdays from 6.30-9.30pm in Eldon EW 1.10.
+Rehearsals are every Tuesday from 6.30-9.30pm in Eldon EW 1.10.
 Additional rehearsals are held for principals on Thursday evenings.

 This is a full big band with saxophone, trombone, trumpet and rhythm sections.
 As well as jazz standards the band also plays funk, soul and blues.
 It plays in a wide variety of settings including local pubs, concerts and balls.
 Auditions are held for singers and sections that are over-subscribed.